-For galaxies of high stellar mass, our preferred model also fits both the colour distribution and the small-scale clustering of SDSS galaxies (log $M/M{\odot} > 9.5$ for the colours and > 10.5 for the clustering).
+For galaxies of high stellar mass, our preferred model also fits both the colour distribution and the small-scale clustering of SDSS galaxies ($\log M/M{\odot} > 9.5$ for the colours and > 10.5 for the clustering).
 At lower stellar mass, the model predicts a substantial fraction of red, passive galaxies which are not present in the SDSS data, and a clustering strength which rises progressively above that observed for $r_p < 1$ Mpc.
 (Note, however, that the difference in clustering between active and passive galaxies is still modelled quite accurately.)
 Given that our model matches both the stellar mass function and the mass-dependent large-scale clustering data from SDSS, this excessive small-scale clustering implies that too large a fraction of our galaxies are satellites at each stellar mass.
 Since individual groups and clusters in our model have galaxy occupation numbers and radial distributions in quite good agreement with observation, the discrepant small-scale correlations suggest that massive halos are overabundant in our simulations, i.e. that $\sigma_8 = 0.9$ is too large (c.f. van den Bosch et al. 2007).
+We intend to test this explicitly in future work by using the rescaling techniques of Angulo & White (2010) on the MS and MS-II so that they can be used to construct galaxy formation models very similar to those of this paper, but for cosmologies other than that originally assumed for the simulations, for example, cosmologies with lower values of σ_8 , as suggested by more recent WMAP results.

 The excessive passive fraction at low stellar mass implies that our preferred model is quenching star formation in small halos in order to limit the total production of stars, whereas real objects form stars at a steady but low rate until the present day.
-This is also the principal reason why the model continues to have too few blue satellites, despite our improved treatment of stripping effects - at low stellar masses $(\log M/M{\odot} < 10)$ there are too few star-forming galaxies everywhere.
-Low-mass star-forming galaxies in the model fit on the observed Tully-Fisher relation for isolated galaxies just as well as their giant cousins, and their largescale clustering is also correct.
+This is also the principal reason why the model continues to have too few blue satellites, despite our improved treatment of stripping effects - at low stellar masses ($\log M/M\odot < 10$) there are too few star-forming galaxies everywhere.
+Low-mass star-forming galaxies in the model fit on the observed Tully-Fisher relation for isolated galaxies just as well as their giant cousins, and their large-scale clustering is also correct.
 Thus dwarfs appear to be forming in the proper dark halos.
 The overly early truncation of their star formation is very likely related to the fact that while the model correctly fits the observed abundance of massive galaxies $(M \sim 10^{11} M{\odot})$ out to $z \sim 4$, it overpredicts the observed abundance of lower mass systems $(M \sim 10^{10} M{\odot})$ by progressively larger amounts beyond $z \sim 0.6$.
 Lower mass galaxies clearly complete their formation too early in the model.